 One day when the King and his Advisor were on a hunting tripthrough a dense jungle which went on for miles, the King decided to have a fresh coconut for his breakfast, and, finding a coconut tree near at hand, with his sword cut down a coconut.
 But as luck would have it, his sword slipped in his hand and came crashing down on one of his toes, cutting it off!
 Limping over to his Advisor with loud shouts of pain, he was terribly shocked to hear the latter say, "Ah, that's wonderful!"

-"This is a real blessing," replied the Advisor.
+"What?!" yelled the King; "I cut off my toe and you say it iswonderful?""This is a real blessing," replied the Advisor.
 By now the Kingwas furious, thinking the man was making fun of him.

 "Take it from me," said his Advisor, "behind this apparent badaccident there is some good which we cannot now see."
 That was it!
 The King had noticed a dry well nearby, and being a strong man, he picked up his companion and just threw him into that well.
 Then he set out to limp back to his fortified town and castle.